nilavanraj/Distance-alert/README.md

-# Distance-alert using Cordova bluetooth
+# Distance-alert using Cordova BLE

 BR1 V1.0.0 <br>
 -> The application needs bluetooth and location enabled to run <br>